Kyle Chubb | Wednesday 7th April, 2021

 First up, your short and mid-term savings.

-Do you have any instant access savings accounts?
+Do you have any instant-access savings accounts?
 Or any old cash ISAs?
 Now’s the time to dig out the paperwork.
 Interest rates have been quite low on cash ISAs for a while.
-It could be worth reviewing any balances, making a note of any interest rates.
+It could be worth reviewing any balances and making a note of any interest rates.

 Seeing all your rates in one place makes it way easier to compare and see what is and isn't working.

-Next, take a look at your longer term savings and investments.
+Next, take a look at your long-term savings and investments.